E-cigarette Explosion Lawyer | Vape Injury Lawsuit

 Free Consultations • Available 24/7

-E-cigarettes are a growing industry.
-They are growing particularly among groups of people trying to quit smoking traditional cigarettes.
-However, what these groups may not realize is that e-cigarettes might be just as dangerous as traditional cigarettes, but not for the reason you’d expect.
+Vaping is growing in both industry and popularity.
+The devices are particularly popular among groups of people trying to quit smoking traditional cigarettes, teens and young adults.
+However, what these groups may not realize is that e-cigarettes might be just as dangerous as traditional cigarettes.
 In addition to loose regulations from the U.S. Food and Drug Administration (FDA), the devices are known to explode and severely injure users.
-While e-cigarette explosion injuries have fallen out of the popular headlines, they are still very much happening around the world.
-If you have suffered injuries after a vape injury after an explosion, contact the Carlson Law Firm.
-We have an e-cigarette explosion attorney ready to assist you in your recovery.
+Additionally, vaping has been linked to a serious lung disease that has led to five deaths across the United States.
+Hundreds of people have fallen ill with vaping lung disease and thousands have been injured by vape pen explosions.
+If you have suffered after a vape injury after an explosion or lung disease, contact The Carlson Law Firm.
+We have a Vaping Injury Attorney ready to assist you in your recovery.

-E-cig explosions are a new and unique hazard.
-However, defending clients with personal injuries caused by defective products is not new to The Carlson Law Firm.
+While vaping lung diseases and vaping explosions are new and unique hazards, defending clients with personal injuries caused by defective products is not new to The Carlson Law Firm.
 With more than 40 years of experience assisting victims of personal injury, our firm is ready to work tirelessly on your behalf to get the recovery you deserve.
 We have the necessary resources to go up against the tobacco industry.
-Our compassionate e-Cigarette Explosion Attorney can help you get the compensation you deserve for medical bills, loss of income and other damages you may have suffered as a result of a vape explosion.
+Our compassionate e-Cigarette Explosion Attorney can help you get the compensation you deserve for medical bills, loss of income and other damages you may have suffered as a result of a vape explosion or vaping lung disease.

 What is Vaping?